 • Sort and prioritize in the morning, not now.

-Benefit: You’ll sleep better knowing your brain isn’t your only storage system.
+You will get better sleep knowing that your brain is not your only storage unit.

-Here’s where you make the routine feel good—something that signals to your brain and body that it’s time to relax.
+Make your routine feel good; something that communicates to your brain and body that it's time to unwind!

 • Skincare routine you actually enjoy.